 What’s It All About

 Generally speaking, the Court grants dissolution proceedings without regard to a party’s misconduct.
 Misconduct is interpreted to be, generally speaking, physical, sexual and something other than financial.
 Financial misconduct is always relevant.
 Wolfgang R. Anderson and H. Michael Finesilver (f/k/a Fields) both now retired discuss the subject in their book which you can purchase through their office.

 Other Family Related Lawsuits

 This office also assists clients with paternity actions, child support matters, modifications in maintenance and child support, relocation, property settlements, cohabitation agreements, prenuptial agreements, and meretricious relationships (now referred to as “intimate, committed relationships”).
-All of the above are discussed in the book written by Wolfgang R. Anderson and H. Michael Finesilver (f/k/a Fields).
+All of the above are discussed in the book written by Wolfgang R. Anderson and H. Michael Finesilver (f/k/a Fields) both now retired.

 Every lawyer in our office is well versed in the law.
 At various times our lawyers are involved in trials, are on vacation or are otherwise busy.
 For this reason it is suggested if you cannot reach the attorney you wish that you discuss your issues with another attorney in our office, as the advice will be relatively comparable.